 ON THIS PAGE: You will find information about the number of people who are diagnosed with a GI tract NET each year.
-You will read general information on surviving the disease.
+You will also read general information on surviving the disease.
 Remember, survival rates depend on several factors.
 Use the menu to see other pages.

 The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
 However, the survival rate depends on many factors, including the location of the tumor.

 The next section in this guide is Medical Illustrations.
-It offers drawings of body parts often affected by a GI tract tumor.
+It offers drawings of body parts often affected by a GI tract NET.
 Use the menu to choose a different section to read in this guide.